austinjohn3424/mm-rag-chat/README.md

 Used GCP VM, GCS Bucket, GCP SQL DB, GCP Logging, Pinecone Vector DB, CLIP Model, Gemini Model (Vertex AI), Gradio UI

 Overview

-This project implements a multimodal chat application that allows users to query both text and images from the Flickr30 dataset using a Retrieval-Augmented Generation (RAG) approach.
+This project implements a multimodal chat that allows users to query both text and images from the Flickr30 dataset using a Retrieval-Augmented Generation (RAG) approach.
 The application integrates text and image data, using vector-based retrieval and large language models to generate meaningful responses to user queries.

 Features